GautierBlandin/context-gpt/dev-docs/frontend/project-structure.frontend.md

 The domain directory contains domain-specific models and services.
-The domain should not rely on the view framework (React/Vue/Angular), and instead contain framework-agnostic code that focus on the modelisation of the business rules.
+The domain should not rely on the view framework (React/Vue/Angular), and instead contain framework-agnostic code that focus on the modeling of the business rules.

 ### Ports